 We even heard a story about a bar which has “askthebarteender” as a password.
 Well played!

 OK, one important thing to add to our list of freebies!
 If the towel is included in the price, it saves you valuable packing space that would otherwise be taken up by a bulky but necessary towel.

-If you love to travel light, check out our article about what not to pack to stay at a hostel to see how many things you can leave at home before traveling.
+Read: what not to pack to stay at a hostel to see how many things you can leave at home before traveling.

 Hostel Celica in Ljubljana offers not only included towels and linen, but also an amazing experience sleeping in a cell.
 Does anybody want to try how is it to sleep in a prison?